Central Milton Keynes shopping centre: Pop video

 In 1981, the building and its surrounding vicinity were used for the filming of the music video Wired for Sound by Cliff Richard.
 Filming took place at the eastern end of Midsummer Arcade (the distinctive tiling outside the John Lewis department store being clearly visible), outside Norfolk House and in nearby underpasses.
 The building was also used as a location for still photography on the first self-titled album by Duran Duran.

 Grade II listing for original building

-In November 2008, English Heritage (the Government's advisor on historic buildings) recommended to the Culture Minister that the original building be designated a "II*" listed building which, the owners say, would curtail severely their ability to alter it if awarded.
+In November 2008, English Heritage (the Government's advisor on historic buildings) recommended to the Culture Minister that the original building be designated a Grade II listed building which, the owners said, would curtail severely their ability to alter it if awarded.
 The Twentieth Century Society responded that this belief is unfounded.
+It was listed in July 2010.

 It won a number of prizes when constructed and remains a valued element of Milton Keynes.

 In July 2010, the Heritage Minister, John Penrose, advised the owners that he had decided that the building merited a Grade II listing, to applause from the 20th Century Society and other conservationists.